multi-swe-bench/multi-swe-bench/docs/contribution-demo.md

 # 2.PR Crawling

-**Notes:**Before you start the next steps, you need to fork our repository and clone it locally.
+**Note**: Before you start the next steps, you need to fork our repository and clone it locally.

-Make sure you have [installed](../README.md#install-from-source) this project.
+Make sure you have [installed](../README.md#install-from-source) our repository.
 If you want to collect pull requests (PRs) from the repository `catchorg/Catch2` and have created an output directory, such as `collect/catchorg__Catch2`, you can execute the following command:

 ```bash
 python -m multi_swe_bench.collect.get_pipeline \